jpsousaUP/cv/README.md

   Certificate Link

 - **Generative Deep Learning with TensorFlow, Coursera** (_Aug 2023_)
-  Gained practical experience in advanced deep learning techniques including neural style transfer, autoencoders (DNN/CNN), variational autoencoders (VAEs) for data generation, and GANs for synthetic image creation, with a focus on model design and optimization.
+  Gained practical experience in advanced deep learning techniques including neural style transfer, autoencoders (DNN/CNN), variational autoencoders (VAEs) for data generation, and GANs for synthetic image creation, focusing on model design and optimization.

 - **Deep Learning Specialization, Coursera** (_Jun 2023_)
   Mastered foundational deep learning concepts including CNNs, RNNs, LSTMs, and Transformers, with techniques such as dropout and batch normalization.
 Applied Python and TensorFlow to real-world tasks such as natural language processing, speech recognition, and machine translation.